Graduate Research Assistant

 Watson is also an honoree of this year’s Outstanding Graduate Student Award, where she was nominated by the faculty under the Department of Geographic and Atmospheric Science, and a recipient of the Richard E. Dalberg Scholarship that is awarded to undergraduate or graduate students pursuing a degree in Geography with an emphasis in cartography or GIS.

 Dominique Watson is the Graduate Research Assistant for DCEDC as of August 2017 via a partnership with Northern Illinois University’s Department of Geographic and Atmospheric Science.
 Dominique assists the Executive Director in collecting and analyzing data for information requests and composes reports and presentations.
 She is also in charge of updating and maintaining DCEDC’s property listings database and affiliated websites while assisting with events.
 She also coordinates DCEDC Business Retention and Expansion Committee meetings and site visits.

-Dominique is currently a first-year graduate student pursuing a Master of Science degree in Geographic and Atmospheric Science from Northern Illinois University.
-Her research focuses on natural hazards and environmental risk with Geographic Information Systems (GIS) and land-use planning.
-She graduated with a Bachelor of Science in Meteorology with a minor in Geography and received her Geographic Information Systems (GIS) Certificate at Northern Illinois University in 2016.
+Dominique is a graduate student pursuing a Master of Science degree in Geographic and Atmospheric Science from Northern Illinois University.
+Her research focuses on natural hazards and environmental risk, economic geography, and Geographic Information Systems (GIS).
+She graduated with a Bachelor of Science in Meteorology with a minor in Geography and received her GIS Certificate at Northern Illinois University in 2016.